 The Festival de Cannes is reserved for film industry professionals.
 To participate in the festival, you must be accredited.
 Requests for accreditation are made online on the Festival de Cannes website.

-The Irish Film Board has had a presence at the Festival de Cannes for more than ten years in the Irish Pavilion.
+The Irish Film Board has had a presence at the Festival de Cannes for more than ten years, hosting the Irish Pavilion.
 The Pavilion has this year moved to a new location in the International Village, which you can find on the Cannes map on this page.
 The IFB promotes Irish film and services the needs of the Irish producers attending the festival through the Pavilion.